 Post for free to 50+ job boards

-A typical workday in the life of an HVAC technician starts with learning about the specific job that needs to be done.
+A typical workday in an HVAC technician’s life starts with learning about the specific job that needs to be done.
 Employers assign technicians to travel to a customer to resolve whatever HVAC-related issue they have.
 Self-employed technicians may be contacted by customers directly.
-The job can be to repair a pipe that is leaking, replace a damaged or defective mechanical part, or adjust equipment settings for better performance.
+The job can be to repair a leaking pipe, replace a damaged or defective mechanical part, or adjust equipment settings for better performance.

-If you are hiring a HVAC Technician, these questions can be helpful in narrowing options until you find the ideal candidate:
+If you are hiring an HVAC Technician, these questions can help narrow options until you find the ideal candidate:

-Based on the job and the experience the range will vary quite a bit.
+Based on the job and the experience, the range will vary quite a bit.
 According to the Bureau of Labor Statistics, the median income for HVAC Technicians in 2015 was $22.00/hour or $45,000 a year.
-The job market for HVAC Technicians over the next 10 years looks to grow by 15%.
+The job market for HVAC Technicians over the next ten years looks to grow by 15%.
 Compensation and pay can vary based on your local city and state.

 According to the Bureau of Labor Statistics, average compensation across the US is $50,590 per year or $24.32 per hour.
 However, many employers posting HVAC jobs using VIVAHR find they need to promote pay 10-15% higher.